 Walden is arranged as a cluster of villages.
-Each of our villages or units as they are called are equipped with a circle of cabins (some for boy, and some for girls), a Head Staff cabin for the supervisors of the unit, a firepit for evening campfires, and a shower house.
+Each of our villages, or units as they are called, are equipped with camper cabins (grouped by gender) which sit side-by-side, a Head Staff cabin for the supervisors of the unit, a fire pit for evening campfires, and a shower house.
 The Walden Units form a circle.
 Some units are closer to the dining hall while others are closer to the waterfront.
 Each of our units has its own feeling, beauty, and terrain.
 Growing up at Walden means a transition through the five spaces at camp.

 The Colour Unit is a special place for our youngest campers.
 The eight Cabins are named “Blue” or “Red” or “Green” etc. This unit space is protected.
 It’s just for them.
 “Colours Only in the Colour Unit!”

 In this video, Sol Birenbaum, Jen Birenbaum and Taylor Jacobson talk about the Colour Unit